crimethinc/website/README.md

 ### Console script

-If you need to use the app's console (in any environment), use the `console` script.
+If you need to use the app’s console (in any environment), use the `console` script.

 ```
 ./script/console